ADBond/bga-calypso/README.md

 * ~~hook new round/new hand stuff to setup new game so we aren't doubling up/confusing logic~~
   * partly done but needs checking/careful eye
-* rename those damn variables to keep a shred of self-consistency
+* ~~rename those damn variables to keep a shred of self-consistency~~ check below, do as we go
   *  a bunch of stuff could be cleared up on 'type', e.g. are they _id's_, or descriptors, or what?
 * check that the all the cards exist at all times, and get dealt out over the course of a round
 * Add a separate code licence, and make repo public once that's done